+1, , citizen, of legal age and with

+office address at ,

+do hereby certify that:

+m the duly appointed Corporate Secretary of

+"RESOLVED, That address at

-I, , citizen, of legal age and w office address at , citizen, of legal age and w do hereby certify that: corporation duly organized and e rporate Secretary of (the "Company"). existing under and by virtue of the laws of the Republic of the Philippin the lawfully convened meeting of the Board of Directors of the Compa, the following resolutions were passed and approved: "RESOLVED.
-That of the stockholders of Prei or at any meeting postpor stock of the Company hel be authorized and appointed, as he is ointed, as the Company's Proxy (the "Proxy") to attend all meetings nium Leisure Corp.
-(PLC) whether the meeting is regular or special, ed or adjourned therefrom, with full authority to vote the shares of d in PLC and to act upon all matters and resolution that may come meetings, or any adjournments thereof, in the name, place and stead That PLC be furnished with a certified copy of this resolution and inuing validity of this resolution until receipt of written notice of its 3.
-The foregoing resolutions have the Company presently in my cur e not been modified, amended or revoked in accordance with the records stody.
-IN WITNESS WHEREOF, I ha ave signed this instrument in Printed Name and Signature of the Corporate Secretary SUBSCRIBED AND SWORN TAffiant exhibited to me his Compat O BEFORE ME on in Detent Evidence of Identity by way of issued Doc.
+of the stockholders of Premium Leisure or at any meeting postponed or adjourn stock of the Company held in PLC and before or presented during meetings, or a Company's Proxy (the "Proxy") to attend all meetings Corp.
+(PLC) whether the meeting is regular or special, ed therefrom, with full authority to vote the shares of to act upon all matters and resolution that may come

+3. The foregoing resolutions have not been mod the Company presently in my custody. dified, amended or revoked in accordance with the records of

+IN WITNESS WHEREOF, I have signed thi is instrument in on

+Printed Name and Signature of the

+SUBSCRIBED AND SWORN TO BEFORE MAffiant exhibited to me his Competent Evidence at ME on in ce of Identity by way of issued on

+Doc.
 No; Page No; Book No; Series of